Spinlogic/IaC_playground/README.md

 *Dockerised" ubuntu servers have their own IP addresses and are all reachable among them and from the host machine.
 Their IP addresses are defined in the *docker-compose.yml* and will be used also in the ansible inventory.

-***NOTE:** Since, for [practical reasons](https://github.com/moby/moby/issues/11185), it is not possible to build an image that exposes all ports, you will need to expose the ports for each container in the docker-compose file.
-Just edit the docker-compose.yml as needded for your case to expose the needed port in each ubuntu server (service).*
+***NOTE:** for [practical reasons](https://github.com/moby/moby/issues/11185), it is not practical to build an image that exposes all ports.
+You will need to expose the ports for each container in the docker-compose file for the specific services that they provide.*

 # Infrastructure as Code (IaC)